 Estate planning is not just for the wealthy.
 Regardless of your age or income level, it is important for everyone to have a plan in place to outline your desires for how to handle your finances and health care decisions.
-At Wilson, Pinder & Snow, LLC, we offer a wide range of estate planning services.
+At Reed Wilson Case, LLC, we offer a wide range of estate planning services.

 If you are interested in avoiding probate, we can assist by establishing a living trust.
 Any assets that are transferred into the living trust will pass to your designated beneficiaries without having to go through the probate process.

 Estate planning also includes planning for potential incapacity.
 By establishing an advance health care directive, you can guide your loved ones in making health care decisions on your behalf in case there comes a day when you cannot make those decisions for yourself.

 You can outline your own decisions regarding your finances by working with us to establish a power of attorney.
 There are several types of powers of attorney that can be used to fit your needs, including a general durable power of attorney that becomes immediately effective, or a springing power of attorney that becomes effective only when you become incapacitated.

 Estate tax planning is part of the estate plan.
 Currently, the Connecticut estate tax exemption is $2.6 million per person.
 If your estate is over the estate tax exemption, we may be able to establish an estate plan that eliminates estate taxes.

 We encourage individuals, couples, and families to start planning now.
 We understand that people are often nervous about speaking with a lawyer.
 Our approach to working with people is to view estate planning as a collaborative process.